k8ssandra/k8ssandra/docs/content/en/contribute/_index.md

 Here's a quick guide to updating the docs.
 It assumes you're familiar with the GitHub workflow and you're happy to use the automated preview of your doc updates:

 1. **Fork** the [K8ssandra docs repo](https://github.com/k8ssandra/k8ssandra.git) on GitHub.
+1. Create your own working branch based on the `docs`, `docs-v1`, or `docs-v2` branch.
+The `docs` branch contains topics that are of commmon interest.
+The `docs-v1` contains the K8ssandra v1.4.x content (the initial K8ssandra project).
+The `docs-v2` branch contains the content that is specific to K8ssandra Operator.
 1. Make your changes and send a pull request (PR).
 1. If you're not yet ready for a review, add "WIP" to the PR name to indicate it's a work in progress. (**Don't** add the Hugo property